SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 magics.
 Even if only a cache of ancient weapons, it would be a great fortune to those foolhardy enough to try and claim them.

-“Into each generation there will be born 13 daughters, one for each moon that passes over the sky.
+"Into each generation there will be born 13 daughters, one for each moon that passes over the sky.
 They share a common mark, a common spirit.
 From each the Radiant Light may burn, into each the Radiant Light may flow.
-May this Immortal Dynast guide us wisely, for guide us she will as long her line remains unbroken.”
+May this Immortal Dynast guide us wisely, for guide us she will as long her line remains unbroken."

 Devmora: once a prosperous trade city, the Scarlet Horde seized it for their dark mistress.
 The Radiant